mattermost/mattermost-test-management/data/test-cases/channels/move-threads/move-from-Private.md

 1. Log into mattermost with User A. Create a Private channel `Private Test Channel` with 3 users example: User A, User B and User C.
 2. Post a message in the Private channel.
 3. Hover on the post and click on the dot menu to see message actions.
-4. `Move Thread` option should not be show to the user.
+4. `Move Thread` option should not be shown to the user.

 Scenario 3: Should not be able to Move root post other Private Channel in which current user has no access.